mmarkdown/mmark/mmark.1.md

 **-ast**

-:  print abstract syntax tree and exit.
+:  print abstract syntax tree and exit

 **-css string**

-:  link to a CSS stylesheet (only used with -html).
+:  link to a CSS stylesheet (only used with -html)

 **-fragment**

-:  don't create a full document.
+:  don't create a full document

 **-head string**

-:  link to HTML to be included in head (only used with -html).
+:  link to HTML to be included in head (only used with -html)

 **-html**

-:  create HTML output.
+:  create HTML output

 **-man**

-:  output nroff (manual pages).
+:  output nroff (manual pages)

 **-unsafe**

-:  allow includes from anywhere in the filesystem, otherwise they are only allowed *below* the current document.
+:  allow includes from anywhere in the filesystem, otherwise they are only allowed *below* the current document

 **-index**

-:  generate an index at the end of the document (default true).
+:  generate an index at the end of the document (default true)

 **-bibliography**

-:  generate a bibliography section after the back matter (default true), this *needs* a `{{backmatter}}` in the document.
+:  generate a bibliography section after the back matter (default true), this *needs* a `{{backmatter}}` in the document

 **-version**

-:  show mmark's version.
+:  show mmark's version

 # ALSO SEE